Our website uses cookies for statistical purposes.

 Tax benefits for expats A 30% tax exemption for employees, under certain conditions

-Obtain a visa to move to Netherlands from Japan
+Obtain a visa to move to the Netherlands from Japan

 • Employment: a residence permit is needed for working in paid employment in the Netherlands; Japanese nationals can also apply for working in a high-level position, as a highly skilled migrant;